Special Events and Series

 We’re Moving!

-Our lease is not being renewed in 2025 and as of January 31st we will be moving out of our home of 50+ years.
+Our lease was not renewed in 2025 and we have moved out of 1403 NE 50th.
 Plans are underway to relocate the cinema and we need your help to build an even grander Grand Illusion!

 Coming Soon